r0light/cna-quality-model/docs/_pages/measures.md

 Calculation: Number of endpoints which are accessible to externals.

-### SIM_NAO
+### SIM_NAO / AI

-Name: Number of Asynchronous Operations
+Name: Number of Asynchronous Operations / Asynchronous connections a microservice receives

 Adjusted Name: Number of asynchronous endpoints offered by a service

-Source: Shim2008
+Source: Shim2008; Daniel2023

 Entity: Service